This post may contain affiliate links. Click for complete disclosures.

 It Starts with the Oats

-These are oatmeal cookies, but if you are gluten-free, you need to know that while oats are by nature gluten-free, it's the processing that can contaminate them and make them get gluten.
+These are oatmeal cookies, but if you are gluten-free, you need to know that while oats are naturally gluten-free, the processing can contaminate them and make them gluten-free.
 I always look for certified gluten-free oats.
 If you do not see gluten-free on the bag, they are likely contaminated in the packaging process, and I would not recommend them.
-Also, this recipe uses old fashion rolled oats, not the quick oats.
+Also, this recipe uses old-fashioned rolled oats, not quick oats.

-Obviously, these cookies have more than oats, so let's gather what you'll need to make these little sandwich cookie delights!
+These cookies have more than oats, so let's gather what you'll need to make these little sandwich delights!

 For the Cookies: